-It is possible to develop generalized anxiety disorder (GAD) with or without the risk factors listed below.
+It is possible to have generalized anxiety disorder (GAD) with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing GAD.
-If you have a number of risk factors, ask your doctor what you can do to reduce your risk.
+Talk to your doctor about your risk factors.

 Risk factors for developing GAD include:

 Women are diagnosed with GAD twice as often as men.
-Reasons for this include hormonal factors, cultural expectations, and more willingness to visit doctors and talk about their anxiety.
+It may be tied to hormones, cultural expectations, and more willingness to visit doctors and talk about their anxiety.

 People with chronic illnesses have a greater risk of GAD.